Museums & Galleries

 - Lowe’s – Sign up for Build-and-Grow Clinics happening at a Lowe’s near you.
 Keep an eye on this page because once posted, the FREE clinics fill up in a hurry!

 - Bass Pro – The 120,000-square foot Round Rock Bass Pro Shops Outdoor World is located just north of the Round Rock Outlet Mall.
 The huge store is part museum, art gallery, antique store, aquarium, education, conservation and entertainment center.
+Check the website for FREE workshops and crafts for kids.

 Nature’s Treasures – This store is best for older kids, who won’t be tempted to grab all the small rocks and stones within arm’s reach.
 You may also want to set a budget before heading inside, because everything looks so appealing to young rock-lovers!
 Read about exploring this store with kids here.